 - i.
 Non-Parametric Statistics using PRIMER-E (v6) (Clark and Gorley, 2006), such as the following listed below: - a.Similarity matrix Bray-Curtis and/or Euclidean Distance similarity matrices display similarity between samples for further analysis.
-This should be calculated between every pair of samples. - b.Cluster analysis with Similarity Profile (SIMPROF) Simple agglomerative, hierarchal clustering which creates a dendrogram from a similarity matrix to display significant differences. - c.MDS ordination A complex numerical algorithm based on a similarity matrix among samples (transects).
-This constructs a "map" of the samples which attempts to satisfy all the conditions imposed by the rank similarity matrix. - d.Analysis of Similarity (ANOSIM) Operate on a resemblance matrix and carry out an approximate analogue of the standard univariate 1- and 2-way ANOVA tests.
+This should be calculated between every pair of samples. - b.Cluster analysis with Similarity Profile (SIMPROF) Simple agglomerative, hierarchal clustering which creates a dendrogram from a similarity matrix to display significant differences. - c.
+MDS ordination A complex numerical algorithm based on a similarity matrix among samples (transects).
+This constructs a "map" of the samples which attempts to satisfy all the conditions imposed by the rank similarity matrix.

+- d.Analysis of Similarity (ANOSIM) Operate on a resemblance matrix and carry out an approximate analogue of the standard univariate 1- and 2-way ANOVA tests.
 Allows for the test of the null hypothesis that there are no assemblage differences between groups of samples specified by the factors.
 Generates a histogram and provides R-statistic and p-values. - e.
 Similarity of Percentage (SIMPER) Looks at the role of individual taxa in contributing to the separation (dissimilarity) between two groups of samples (e.g., Artificial vs. Natural). - f.
 Second Stage Analysis (2STAGE) Gives a succinct summary in a 2-d picture of the relationship between the multivariate sample patterns under various choices (e.g., a disturbance in the temporal patterns of controls vs. impact could be detected by a 2STAGE analysis).
 This includes resemblance, MDS and ANOSIM. - ii.
 Parametric Statistics such as the following listed below: - a.T-test used to determine significant differences based on average percent cover, density, richness, etc. Paired, homoscedastic, and heteroscedastic.
 Provides p-value to compare to pre-determined alpha. - b.ANOVA A test of the statistical significance of the differences among the mean scores of two or more groups on one or more variables.
-In the event scores differ, non-parametric ANOVA or a generalized linear model may be utilized to account for the nature of this data.

-c.
-Shannon Diversity Index (H') - Measures diversity in categorical data.
-It is simply the information entropy of the distribution, treating species as symbols and their relative population sizes as the probability.

-d.
-Pielou's Evenness Index (J') - A measure of biodiversity which quantifies how equal the populations are numerically.
+In the event scores differ, non-parametric ANOVA or a generalized linear model may be utilized to account for the nature of this data. - c.
+Shannon Diversity Index (H') Measures diversity in categorical data.
+It is simply the information entropy of the distribution, treating species as symbols and their relative population sizes as the probability. - d.Pielou's Evenness Index (J') A measure of biodiversity which quantifies how equal the populations are numerically.
 Based on Shannon Diversity Index.

-The report to be developed for the BMA study area will include 2018 aerial photography provided by the Town of Palm Beach with the summer 2018 hardbottom edge survey as an overlay; sediment analyses including bar graphs depicting sediment patch data and average sediment depths of transects and cross-shore zones; benthic community analysis and change, and statistical analysis of data.
-An annual monitoring summary presenting the 2018 survey results, interpretations, trends, and comparison to the baseline survey data will be submitted within 120 days of the completion of the 2018 survey.
-The final report will be submitted as a PDF file; two hard copies of the final 2018 report will be provided to the Town.
+The 2021 report for the Mid-Town Beach Nourishment Project will include hardbottom distribution maps based on interpretation of 2021 aerial photography (GIS shape files provided by others) with the summer 2021 diver-mapped hardbottom edge survey as an overlay; sediment analyses including bar graphs depicting sediment patch data and average sediment depths of transects and cross-shore zones; benthic community analysis and change, and statistical analyses.
+All data treatment and statistical analyses will be conducted according to the BMA cell-wide monitoring plan described above.
+The final report presenting the 2021 Mid-Town hardbottom survey results, interpretations, and comparison to the 2014/15 baseline survey data and 2021 BMA transect data (provided by others) in the evaluation of potential project-related effects will be submitted within 120 days of the completion of the 2021 survey.
+The final report will be submitted as a PDF file to the Town and FDEP.